-Harry Jones is not your average student, representing Great Britain in the Volleyball team, Harry travels the world to train and compete.
+Harry Jones is not your average student.
+Representing Great Britain as part of the Volleyball team, Harry travels the world to train and compete.
 This year he achieved the 2016 National Tour Winner, following his role as 2 x under 18 British Beach Volleyball Champion.

 It can be a struggle sometimes!
 We're lucky to have an indoor beach facility in Bournemouth where I study, so we can train during the winter months.
 However, during the summer we usually carry on training in the rain if possible, Beach Volleyball only stops for thunder and lightning so it pays to be prepared for any kind of conditions we may face.